 3 x Great 60 amplifiers

 ParaVision® is a sophisticated software package for the acquisition of multidimensional MR data, as well as data reconstruction, visualization, and analysis.
 This software package is supplemented by several extension packages which offer additional experimental techniques or post-processing algorithms.
-In MR Microscopy we offer the full set of ParaVision features, all routinely used imaging sequences are available in the software as well as development and processing features for new methodologies.à Link to PV Page
+In MR Microscopy we offer the full set of ParaVision features, all routinely used imaging sequences are available in the software as well as development and processing features for new methodologies.

 ParaVision is based on the TopSpin® software package, making all TopSpin experiments available.
 TopSpin® sets the industry standard for NMR data analysis and the acquisition and processing of NMR spectra.
-The latest release of TopSpin® software, 4.0, features a new, user-friendly GUI which provides easy access to vast experiment libraries including standard Bruker pulse sequences and user generated experiment libraries for both industrial and academic users. > Link to TS page.
+The latest release of TopSpin® software, 4.0, features a user-friendly GUI which provides easy access to vast experiment libraries including standard Bruker pulse sequences and user generated experiment libraries for both industrial and academic users.